 In the afternoon I went to a meeting to start a garden club.

 There were fifteen ladies present.
 I was elected president, quite a shock!

 The object of the club was to promote interest in gardens,

 their management and culture and to meet for the discussion of these subjects.
 We formed a Program committee and, a priority for me, a Conservation committee.
 There were 41 charter members and annual dues were $2.
 The club held flower shows at the Town Hall and plant sales to exchange 'treasures' and pay for club expenses.
 One of the first civic activities was landscaping around the Powder House off the Common."

 from the diary of founder Mary Abbot, October 1927

 Over the years, the club has worked to maintain and enhance the beauty of our town, both in public and private spaces.
-Club members have strived to stay current with the times and to provide service to the community (see What We Do).
+Club members stay current with the times and provide service to the community (see What We Do).

 Our annual plant sale is still a place for treasures and is the club's major fundraiser.
 Our monthly luncheon meetings feature varied and interesting programs.
 Conservation remains a priority for us.

 "Mary Abbot in Her Garden" by her sister, noted artist Agnes Abbot.